Law & Order: Special Victims Unit season 13: Guest stars

 Kevin Pollak guest starred in the episode "Theatre Tricks", playing a judge who finds himself on the wrong side of the law.
 Pollak tweeted on December 2, 2011; "Big ass props to the crew and cast of Law & Order: SVU for making my first day of shooting super easy and nutty fun."
 Ice-T's wife, Coco Austin briefly guest starred in "Theatre Tricks" as an actress at a theater, staging a show in the vein of the popular live show Sleep No More, where the audience becomes part of the show.
 Coco's character played Venus, the goddess of love, Coco at one point gets very personal with another actress in the play.
 This episode marked Coco Austin's third appearance in Law & Order: SVU.
 Fisher Stevens played Ted Scott in "Theatre Tricks".
 Scott is involved in a Special Victims Unit investigation when an actress' sexual assault is mistaken for a performance by a theater audience.
 "He's a very lonely man.
 You'd never know it because he's always surrounded by beautiful woman," Stevens says.
 "He preys on his students a bit.
 His ego is a bit out of whack."
 In one of his first TV guest starring roles, Adam Driver plays Jason Roberts in this episode.
 His character is a suspect, but was eventually ruled out.
 Holt McCallany guest-starred in the episode "Official Story" marking his third time working with show runner Warren Leight, who was the showrunner of the short-lived FX series Lights Out.
 McCallany also guest starred in the seventh-season premiere episode of Law & Order: Criminal Intent, at the time Leight was show runner of it as well.

-Future Riverdale star Lili Reinhart portrayed Courtney Lane, a seemingly innocent classmate of a Romani boy who goes missing in the episode "Lost Traveler".
+Future Riverdale star Lili Reinhart portrayed Courtney Lane, a seemingly concerned classmate of a Romani boy who goes missing in the episode "Lost Traveler".

 On January 6, 2012, NBC president Robert Greenblatt announced at the Television Critics Association winter press tour that Harry Connick, Jr. had been cast in a four-episode arc as new Executive ADA, David Haden, a dedicated, straight-shooting prosecutor who is assigned a case with Detective Benson (Mariska Hargitay).
 Although Benson is at first wary of Haden, they are both surprised to find they work well together.
 As the case develops, so does their relationship.
 Connick's first episode was "Official Story", which aired January 18.
 "This is a home run on so many levels," said Mariska.
 "The show is very fortunate to have Harry's extraordinary talent, and I'm lucky because I get to work with my friend.
 I think Olivia couldn't have asked for a better companion to take her through a new stage in her life and career."